 The first time the two schools met on an athletic field was for baseball in 1869, but for the passion that now exists, it appears (not to point fingers) Lafayette College started it.
 Back in May 1881, when Lehigh decisively won the first joint Track & Field event held between the two schools, Lafayette's student journalists had something to say.

 Following the loss, the Lafayette College Journal said “defeat in our recent contest with Lehigh University, -a defeat, too, doubly humiliating, coming, as it did, from an adversary in every other respect our inferior.”
-Now, this was 1881, so I'm not sure how scathing a "burn" that is, but it seems harsh and it seems to have fanned the flames.
+These harsh words seem to have fanned the flames.

 Although the teams saw each other often on the gridiron, 1902 started the modern era of one game per year, solidifying the game as an annual Lehigh Valley event, not to be missed.
 Due to wartime travel restrictions imposed from World War II, they played each other twice in 1943 and 1944, to fill out their schedules.